dart-archive/jnigen/ARCHITECTURE.md

 `package:jni` also contains some automatically generated bindings to `jni.h`.
 This header file is taken from Android NDK and annotated with some parameter names.
 The bindings are generated using a patched and vendored version of `ffigen`.
 The main purpose of the patch is to generate extension methods for function pointer fields.
 We use this idiom in both `GlobalJniEnv` and `JniAccessors` types.
 It also hides some pointless methods, for instance the ones taking `va_list` parameters.

 ### CMake configuration
 CMake configuration for `package:jni` is pretty simple.
 It uses CMakes builtin detection of JNI libraries.
-Only thing worth noting is the `DELAYLOAD` flag when linking `jvm.dll` on Windows.
+The only thing worth noting is the `DELAYLOAD` flag when linking `jvm.dll` on Windows.

 ## ApiSummarizer
 ApiSummarizer is an important component of `jnigen`.
 It's a pretty standard maven Java project.
 We use `assembly` plugin for building a runnable JAR.
 The confusing details of building it are in the dart code!
 It generates an API tree in JSON format.

 ApiSummarizer contains 2 "back-ends".
-Doclet is OpenJDK's API which enables us to plug into JavaDoc tool, and create description of the public API provided by source.
+Doclet is OpenJDK's API which enables us to plug into JavaDoc tool, and create a description of the public API provided by the sources.
 We use ToolProvider API so that we can invoke JavaDoc in-process rather than as external command.

-Most of ApiSummarizer is pretty boring methods, which scan the JavaDoc's representation of the API, and serialize it into a tree of plain data types.
+A large part of the ApiSummarizer is pretty boring methods, which scan the JavaDoc's representation of the API, and serialize it into a tree of plain data types.
 This can be easily written to stdout using jackson-databind.
 On the dart side, we have [elements.dart](jnigen/lib/src/elements/elements.dart) which defines the same structures.
 JSON deserialization code is generated using `json_serializable` code generation package.

-We use JSON because it was easier to use for data classes during development.
-Maybe in distant future this can be converted to use JNI itself.
+We used JSON because it was easier to use for data classes during development.
+Maybe in the distant future this can be converted to use JNI itself.

 ### Finding java classes in ApiSummarizer
 A heuristic is used: In a standard java package layout, `a.b.C` is always `a/b/C.java` in source path, and package `a.b` always corresponds to directory `a/b`.
 ApiSummarizer recursively lists the .java files under a package using breadth first traversal.
 Each level's listing is sorted so that the order is deterministic.